mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An Add proposal requests that a client with a specified KeyPackage be added to the group.
-The proposer of the Add MUST validate the KeyPackage in the same way as receipients are required to do below.
+The proposer of the Add MUST validate the KeyPackage in the same way as recipients are required to do below.

 ~~~~~
 struct {